sg893052/sonic-buildimage/EVPN/LVTEP/evpn_vxlan_pip_hld.md

 4. Ability to identify orphan and multi-homed interfaces in the system.
 5. Ability to advertise Type-2 routes with primary or virtual VTEP IP address depending on interface were ARP/MAC is learnt is orphan (single-homed) or multi-homed.
 6. Ability to handle transition of interface from single-homed to multi-homed interface, and vice-versa.
-7. Support on all available platforms where EVPN VxLAN is supported.
+7. Support all above on all available platforms on which EVPN VxLAN is supported.
+8. No impact to existing EVPN functionality if this feature is not configured.

 Following are non-goals for the advertise-PIP feature:

-1. Remove usage of MCLAG ICL (aka peer-link) in MLAG failure scenarios.
+1. Remove usage of ICL in MCLAG failure (leg down) scenarios.
-2. Remove usage of MCLAG ICL for traffic between links within MCLAG peers.
+2. Remove usage of MCLAG ICL for east-west L2 traffic between MCLAG peers.